Steps You Can Take To Improve Your Children's Education

 Your school should have clear, challenging standards for what students should know.
 For example, what reading, writing and math skills are your child expected to have by fourth grade?
 By eighth and twelfth grade?
 What about history, science, the arts, geography, and other languages?
 Are responsibility and hard work recognized?
-If your school doesn't have high standards, join with teachers, principals, and other parents to set these standards.
+If you feel that your child's school doesn't have high standards, join the school's Advisory Council and/or School Advisory Forum where by you will have the ability to collaborate with teachers, principals, and other parents to discuss your concerns.

 Remain in contact with the school

 Parents cannot afford to wait for schools to tell them how children are doing.
 Families who stay informed about their children's progress at school have higher-achieving children.
-To keep informed, parents can visit the school or talk with teachers on the telephone.
+To keep informed, parents can visit the school, schedule parent-teacher conferences or talk with teachers on the telephone.
 Get to know the names of your children's teachers, principals, and counselors.

 Use community resource

 Activities sponsored by community and religious organizations provide opportunities for children and other family members to engage in positive social and learning experiences.
 Family- oriented community resources may include health care services, housing assistance, adult education, family literacy, and employment counseling.
 Families can reinforce their children's learning by going to libraries, museums, free concerts, and cultural fairs together.